 Board Calls May 4 Bond Election

-The Allen ISD Board of Trustees has approved a bond proposal that would fund a number of school renovations, improvements and upgrades over the next five years.
+The Allen ISD Board of Trustees has approved a bond proposal that would fund a number of school renovations, improvements and upgrades over the next six years.
 The $422,800,000 proposal will now be included on the May 4, 2019 ballot for Allen ISD voters to consider.
 If approved, the sale of bonds would not increase the existing Allen ISD debt service tax rate.
+(See bond details).

 The proposal originated from the Allen ISD Project SOAR Facilities Committee.
 The citizen’s committee was formed by the Board in October 2018 to review the school district’s current and future facility needs.
 Committee chairs Rev. Todd Harris and Bill Savage outlined the recommendations in a presentation to the Board on January 23.

 The committee used as its guide, the school district’s commitment to provide state of the art facilities; ensure all campuses are furnished equitably; and give all students learning tools and environments that prepare them to thrive in a changing world.